How to make yoghurt bowls that are quick, balanced and genuinely satisfying

 brekkie bowl

-How to make a basic brekkie bowl
+How to build a simple yoghurt bowl

 My favourite go-to combo is fresh banana and strawberries with either my TOASTED MUESLI or my BANANA MUESLI